ansys/pymapdl/.devcontainer/README.rst

 Develop on a remote container
 =============================

-.. note:: If you are an Ansys employee or collaborator and want to use this development method, please email pyansys.core@pyansys.com.
+.. note:: If you are an Ansys employee or collaborator and want to use this development method, please email |pyansys_contact|.

 To use a `remote container <https://code.visualstudio.com/docs/devcontainers/containers>`_, you must install: